D4uS1/ez-on-rails-react/README.md

 Have a look at the [Components](## Components) section for details.

 Note that the success callback takes the email, authInfo and a value indicating whether the user has checked the checkbox to stay logged in after app restart.
+Since this method is called immediatly after the sign in, the contexts auth info may not be available.
+Hence if you do some further http requests here, the requests may fail.
+If you want to do some initialization after sign in, it is recommended to do this by a useEffect hook monitoring the authInfo, like in the example above.

-With this information, you can save the authentication information somewhere and pass it to the context provider after app restart again.
+You can also save the authentication information somewhere and pass it to the context provider after app restart again.
-If you dont want to show the checkbox, pass *hideStayLoggedIn* to the component.
+If you dont want to show the stay logged in checkbox, pass *hideStayLoggedIn* to the component.

 ### 3. Model Type definitions
 If you created a scaffold for a model in EzOnRails with the ezscaff generator, i recommend to define the model types as follows: